manusalinas-mx/iOS-Developer-Interview-Questions-and-Answers/README.md

 ### **What is `Enum` or `Enumerations`?**

 **Enum** is a type that basically contains a group of related values in the same umbrella

+### **When is recommended to use `weak`, `unowned` and `strong` references?**

+In Swift, the choice between weak, unowned, and strong references depends on the relationship between the objects and their lifetimes:
+1. `Strong` references:
+- Default reference type.
+- The referenced object’s lifetime is extended as long as the strong reference exists.
+- Use when you want the reference to own and manage the lifecycle of the object.
+- **Example**: Holding a reference to a view model in a view controller.

+2.	`Weak` references:
+- The referenced object’s lifetime is not extended by the reference.
+- Use when you want to avoid retain cycles (where two objects hold strong references to each other) but still need to reference an object that can be deallocated, such as delegates or closures capturing self.
+- **Important**: The object being referenced can become nil, so the reference is automatically set to nil when the object is deallocated.
+- **Example**: A delegate in a view controller.

+3.	`Unowned` references:
+- Similar to weak references, but the referenced object is assumed to never be deallocated while the reference exists.
+- Use when you are certain the referenced object will outlive the reference (i.e., they have a parent-child relationship where the child doesn’t outlive the parent).
+- **Important**: Accessing a deallocated object via an unowned reference causes a runtime crash.
+- **Example**: A closure capturing self in a parent object where self is guaranteed to not be deallocated before the closure.

 ### **What’s the difference between the `frame` and the `bounds`?**